guytp/claude-test/docs/dotnet-sdk-installation.md

 2. **A text editor** (any simple text editor will work).
 3. **A terminal / command prompt** where you can type and run `dotnet` commands.

 You **do not** need a full Integrated Development Environment (IDE) like Visual Studio or Rider to follow the early lessons.

-(Additional details about the minimal tooling workflow will be added in the next phase)
+These tools are helpful later, but they can add extra complexity for beginners.

+The main workflow will be:
+1. Edit `Program.cs` in your text editor.
+2. Use the terminal to run `dotnet build` or `dotnet run`.
+3. See the output in the terminal.

 ---